Revolyssup/discoded/README.md

 to stop the containers.
 ## Further Improvements.

 1. This external call to Glot api is pretty expensive so I plan to replace that with my own code runner built in go.
-I have currently written C/C++/Java code runner in bash but a better version can be made in GO.
+I have currently written C/C++/Java code runner in bash but a better version can be made in GO. [ GOGLOT ]

+Problem:- My alternate to the GLOT API, which I call goglot is almost ready except for one small thing.
+To get stderr and stdout seperately from the code running container, I have to detach the tty while creating the container as mentioned in the api docs of docker engine sdk for GO.
+Now as I have detached the tty, the container exits as soon as it runs the code and containerlog function is not able to fetch the logs from the container.
+Then I used tail command as the ENTRYPOINT to the code running container with -f flag to the output file such that it waits till my code output is pushed to the output file, but this time I am getting error which says tail cannot recognize the file system, which is probably due to contradiction of filesystem outside the container and inside the container, I plan to get around this as soon as possible in order to complete the code runner.

 2. I plan to use mongo db with redis.
 As instead of capping my mongo db collections, I can simply use redis for caching. :ballot_box_with_check: